 - Temporary disability happens when recovery from an injury or illness takes some time to resolve.

-What Does It Not Cover
+What Does Workers’ Comp NOT Cover

-Workers’ comp doesn’t cover injuries that happen away from the workspace.
+Workers’ compensation doesn’t cover injuries that happen away from the workspace.
 There are some exceptions, but they vary under state law.
 It may cover a person who has to travel as part of their job if a road accident happens.
 It would not cover someone driving to work.

 Injuries are not covered when the employee was clearly at fault.
 This includes injuries resulting from: